 Inhibits Some Cancers

 Not only does Burdock Root purify the blood, but evidence has shown that it may also inhibit certain types of cancer.
-In some studies, burdock root was shown to stop the growth of bacteria and fungi in lab studies.
+In some studies, burdock root was shown to stop the growth of bacteria and fungi.
 Researchers from China found that a constituent in Burdock known as Arctigenin can slow and even put a stop to the growth of cancer cells, and prevent it from spreading to other parts of the body.

 Learn How to Cook Plant-Based Meals at Home!